mattermost-community/mattermost-app-trello/README.md

 Variable definition

-- PROJECT: In case of executing the project with docker using the .build.sh this variable will be used for the name of the container
+- PROJECT: In case of executing the project with Docker using the ``.build.sh`` file, this variable will be used for the name of the container
 - PORT: Port number on which the Trello integration is listening
-- HOST: Trello api usage URL
+- HOST: Trello API usage URL

 * Finally, the project must be executed.